 One enterprising man by the name of Earl Baltes went from bandleader to dirt race track owner in 1954 when he transformed the El dora Ballroom into Eldora Speedway, a quarter-mile dirt track in 1954.
-By 1958, it was expanded to its present day half mile length.
+By 1958, he expanded the track to its present-day half-mile length.

-By 1962, Eldora was a favored track for sprint cars, and Baltes began promoting more tracks and events.
+Eldora earned a reputation as the favored track for sprint cars by 1962, and Baltes began promoting more tracks and events.
 Across Ohio and Indiana, Baltes promoted some of the highest paying short track races.
-Ohio named a portion route 118 Earl Baltes Highway.
+Ohio also named a portion of route 118 the Earl Baltes Highway.

 Fast forward to 2016, one year after Baltes passed, and Eldora Speedway and the events he created are still going strong.
 Other events such as the World 100 started in 1971, and the King’s Royal part, of the World of Outlaws Sprint Car Series, are held annually at Eldora Speedway as well.

-About the same time, Baltes was making a name for himself, another Earl was picking his way into bluegrass music history.
+About the same time Baltes was making a name for himself, another Earl was picking his way into bluegrass music history.
 Becoming known for his three-fingered banjo picking, Earl Scruggs was uniquely talented.
-In his early career, he was paired with Lester Flatt as The Foggy Mountain Boys.
+In his early career, Scruggs was paired with Lester Flatt as The Foggy Mountain Boys.
 Together they recorded country and bluegrass hits.

-The Foggy Mountain Boys split in 1969 and Scruggs continued to make music with his sons.
+The Foggy Mountain Boys split in 1969 and Scruggs continued making music with his sons.
 Influenced by his sons’ musical tastes, he became interested in the sound of an electrified banjo.

 From a Beverly Hillbilly to Dueling Banjos, Earl Scruggs had quite an electrifying and influential career.
-He left an enduring mark on bluegrass music.
-Scruggs died on March 28, 2012.
+By the time of his death on March 28, 2012, Scruggs had left an enduring mark on bluegrass music.

 Season after season Monroe continued to add up the pearls, but he had his critics.
 Then in 1971, he was traded to the dreaded rivals, the Knicks.